 - Which of the various Martin Freres maker’s stamps (logos) was used on the clarinet?

-Further, retail prices of completely re-fabricated (or overhauled) vintage Martin Freres Clarinets are rising, and actual sales reveal that trend as well.
-Recent retail prices online for a re-fabricated example of the last model release of the “LaMonte” series MARTIN FRERES clarinet has seen rising sales trends with an average selling price of nearly $500 as of this writing.
-The last LaMonte model was manufactured in FRANCE by the SOCIETE ANONYME DES ANCIENS ESTABLISSMENTS, MARTIN FRERES CORPORATION; formerly a French company, it has since been re-established in the United States.
+Further, retail prices of re-fabricated (or overhauled) vintage Martin Freres Clarinets are stable, and actual sales reveal that trend as well.
+Recent retail prices online for a re-fabricated example of the last model release of the “LaMonte” series MARTIN FRERES clarinet has seen rising sales trends with an average selling price of $400 (2014).*

 The value of all original Grenadilla Wood and Rosewood Martin Freres Clarinets with manufacture dates before WWII which are highly sought by woodwind collectors can bring as much as $2000.